mariusrauen/rh-fnnp/README.md

 # **RENDER: ctrl+shift+V**

+**Content:** <br>
+INTRODUCTION <br>
+INSTRUCTION  <br>
+DATAPREP  <br>
+NOTE <br>
+VISMODCOM  <br>
+TIME

 # **INTRODUCTION**
 Original Author: marius.rauen@rfh-campus.de

-#### Render with Ctrl + Shift + V

-This README contains information regarding the project structure and the processed data (Introduction), and the software exectuion (Instruction).
-For this Data Science task, the Hadley-Wickham method is used to investigate the data provided by the 'Electricity System Operator' (ESO) and by 'Strom- und Gasmarktdaten' (SMARD) of the German 'Bundesnetzagentur.
-The SMARD dataset is abbrevated with 'GER'.
-The method steps of Hadley-Wickham are shown in the image below.
+Content Introduction: Project structre and processed data.<br>
+Content Instruction: Software execution <br>
+Used analysis workflow: Hadley-Wickham method

 #### AIM:
 The aim of the project is to predict one author defined feature of the dataset.
-For this project work, this feature is overall demand of the United Kingdom, Germany respectively with the label 'OVERALL'.
+For this project work, this feature is overall demand of the United Kingdom, Germany respectively with the label 'TARGET'. <br>

-TODO: check target_idx and original idx
-TODO: visualize histogram
-TODO: transfer learning
+For the ESO data, this corresponds to the feature 'ENGLAND_WALES_DEMAND'. <br>
+For the GER data, this corresponds to the feature 'Stromverbrauch_Gesamt (Netzlast) [MWh]'.

-Sources of the raw data (2024/09/28):
+#### Sources of the raw data (2024/09/28):
+'Electricity System Operator' (ESO) for data of the United Kindgom.<br>
+'Strom- und Gasmarktdaten' (SMARD) for of German (GER) 'Bundesnetzagentur.

 | Name                                                      | Source                                                                                    |
 |-----------------------------------------------------------|-------------------------------------------------------------------------------------------|
 | **National Energy System Operator (ESO) (UK)**            | https://www.neso.energy/                                                                  |